chengjiangnan/MPP/README.md

 ## Python Controller

-To simply the control process, we also provide a Python controller, which can not only spawn/terminate MPP modules, but also build/destroy networks Usage:
+To simply the control process, we also provide a Python controller, which can not only spawn/terminate MPP modules, but also build/destroy networks.
+Usage:
 ```
 python3 cli.py <config_file>
 ```